Not-A-Robot-Really/Extemplary/README.md

 - **Trends across your ballots** | The "History view" combines & stores your average score in each rubric category across every round you've recorded, with per-category bars plus your top overall strengths and weaknesses.

-- **Score line graphs** | Line graphs of your overall score, sorted by individual rubric category and type of practice, plotted round-by-round across all of your speeches.
+- **Performance Graphs** | Line graphs illustrating your overall score, sorted by individual rubric category and type of practice, plotted round-by-round across all of your speeches.
 This not only helps with tracking your progress in a specific area across months of hard work, but also serves as a representation of your speeches as a whole.

 - **Streak & Calendar** | A practice streak: When you record a ballot, set a goal, or complete one keeps the streak alive.
 Your current streak lives in a flame counter fixed to the top of the app, and the full **Streak Calendar** view lays out a month-by-month history of active days, and your current & best streak.